top of page

 - Uuuuh sorry, I don’t know anyone

-The heat wave was still on in El Tunco, but the waves came back.
-I was checking the ocean on la Guitarra’s beachfront when I saw two girls walking by, staring at me.
-I smiled as they approached.
-They came to Playa El Tunco to recruit models for a clothing retailer.
-I laughed it out and brushed them off, admitting it was a good joke.
-But the girls insisted, they showed me their Instagram page and it looked legit.
-They were looking for men models, and they chose me!
+The heat wave was still on in El Tunco, but at least the waves were back.
+I was checking the ocean on la Guitarra’s beachfront when two girls passed by, staring.
+I smiled and they approached.
+They were looking for models to pose for a clothing retailer.
+I laughed and brushed them off, admitting it was a good joke.
+But the girls insisted.
+They showed me their Instagram page.
+It looked legit.
+They were recruiting men models, and they chose me!

-The girls started their pitch, a day of shooting for $100.
-I pretended to consider, completely absorbed in narcissism.
-I was willing to do it for free, and here they were, trying to convince me to do it for pay!
-We agreed.
+They pitched me: a day of shooting for $100.
+I pretended to consider.
+I was willing to do it for free, and here they were, trying to convince me to do it for pay.
+I asked a few questions and we agreed.
 They would pick me up in La Guitarra at 9 the next morning.

-I ran to Sandra, all excited to brag about my encounter.
-"They were just hitting on you" she said.
-Maybe they were.
-Meanwhile, I was loving the attention and enjoying my new status.
-I started answering invitations with “I only hang out with models now... sorry”.
-Despicable.
-But totally worth it.
+I ran to Sandra, all excited about my encounter.
+"They were just hitting on you", she said.
+Maybe.
+I still loved the attention and my new status.
+Every time Sandra suggested something, I rejected her with attitude.
+“I only hang out with models now... sorry”.
+Despicable yes, but totally worth it.

-At 9am sharp, a grey Jeep Wrangler parked in front of La Guitarra.
-The girls had recruited Mariano, another beach boy in El Tunco.
+At 9 am sharp, a grey Jeep Wrangler parked in front of La Guitarra.
+The girls had recruited Mariano, an Argentinian beach boy.
 He was handsome, like most Argentinians, and had previous modeling experience.
 With Mariano by my side, I felt less like a fraud.

 We stopped on the way to pick up the photographer and his bulky shooting gear.
-Then we followed the coastal road to a secluded area.
+Then, we rode along the coastal road to a secluded area.
 A tiny alley led to a big metal gate with a security guard.
-He lifted the gate with one hand, and held an automatic rifle in the other.
-The driver gave his ID and parked the Jeep inside, on the grass.
-We walked into a luxury mansion, with a private beach, a pool, and direct access to the ocean.
+He lifted the gate with one hand, while holding an automatic rifle in the other.
+The driver showed his ID and parked the Jeep inside, on the grass.
+We walked into a luxurious mansion with a private beach, a pool, and direct access to the ocean.
 I could get used to that.

 The girls gave us our first assignment.
 We wore clothes and pretended not to pose.
-The only challenge was the light reflection.
+The main challenge was the light.
+With the sun in the zenith, there was too much reflection.
 The driver was walking in front of us with an aluminum umbrella, reflecting the sun straight into my eyes.
-Tears were flowing non-stop, the remnants of she-who-must-not-be-named perhaps.
-The driver folded his umbrella, the girls gave me sunglasses and the photographer changed his angles.
-A whole team was attending my whims.
+I could not stop the tears, remnants of she-who-must-not-be-named perhaps.
+The driver gave up and folded his umbrella; time to try something else.
+The girls gave me sunglasses and the photographer changed his angles.
+A whole team was attending my every whim.
 I felt like a real model.

 The photographer took forever to tweak his gear.
-Meanwhile we, poor models, had to withstand the dazzling heat.
-I got bored and started fooling around with the skateboard.
-Mariano waited, patient and pretty and still, like a Greek statue in an empty museum.
+Meanwhile we, poor models, had to withstand the heat.
+I got bored and started fooling around with the skateboard, sweating even more.
+Mariano waited, patient, pretty and still, like a Greek statue in an empty museum.

 After a few rounds of skating, I was completely drenched in sweat.
 The shorts they had given me were wet too.
 I went inside to change and saw an old man talking to the girls.
-He was bold and had a blue linen shirt with a golden chain shining on his chest.
-The perfect cliché of a rich man in a poor country.
+He looked rich.
+Bold, he had a blue linen shirt with a golden chain shining on his chest.
+The perfect cliché of a wealthy man in a poor country.
 I passed them and entered the bathroom to change clothes.

-Who the fuck is that?”
-I heard him say.
-He was the owner and was not convinced by the girls' recruiting talents.
+Who the fuck is that?” , I heard him say through the door.
+He was not convinced by the girls' pick.
 She justified her choices by the lack of options.
-We were their only choice in El Tunco and she had to get the pictures ready on time.
+We were their only choice in El Tunco, and she had to get the pictures ready on time.
 Hahaha so much for my narcissism.
-The man yelled something and we resumed shooting at a faster pace, with winter clothes as well.
+The man yelled and we resumed shooting at a faster pace, with winter clothes this time.

-The winter collection was not planned, but the owner's his security guard spoke for him.
-We closed the day, got paid, and returned to El Tunco.
-I was bragging to Sandra and the boys that I was a professional model now.
-The guys called me puto, spanish for faggot, and Sandra advised against using the new pictures on Tinder.
+The winter collection was not planned, but the old man's security guard was giving orders now.
+We finished shooting, got paid, and returned to El Tunco.
+I was still bragging to Sandra and my boys in the group chat about being a professional model.
+The guys called me puto, spanish for faggot, and Sandra advised against using my new model pictures on Tinder.
 “You look way too fake” she said.
 It was true.
-We faked thinking.
-We faked talking.
-We even faked laughing.
+We faked talking, walking, even laughing.
 It was all fake, fake and brainless.
-We put on clothes, posed, and pretended to show people what it meant to be cool.
+The life of a model.

-Thank you LULO for the money and for the experience.
+Thank you LULO for the money and experience.
 It was the easiest $100 I ever made.
-While we posed like inanimate objects, I grasped the importance of being intellectually challenged.
-For the entire day, there was no thinking involved, no decision-making, nothing.
-Over time, that's how one turns stupid.
+As we posed like brainless statues, I reflected on the importance of being intellectually challenged.
+On that day, there was no thinking involved, no problem-solving, nothing.
+That's how one turns stupid.

-To be clear, I would do it again... on occasion.
+I would probably do it again...on occasion.
 It's nice to feel pretty once in a while.

 Recent Posts